Lower Cross River languages

+Ibibioid is one of the Niger-Congo family of languages.
+It is often referred to as the Ibibio-Efik or the Efik-Ibibio language.
+All the languages or dialects spoken in Akwa Ibom state and Cross River state belong to this Niger-Congo language family.

 The Lower Cross River languages form a branch of the Cross River languages of Cross River State, Nigeria.
-They consist of the divergent Obolo language or Andoni, (200,000 speakers), and the core of the branch, which includes the 4 million speakers of the Efik-Ibibio cluster.
+They consist of the divergent Obolo language or Andoni, (200,000 speakers), and the core of the branch, which includes over 15 million speakers of the Efik-Ibibio cluster.